ryannair05/MitsuhaForever/README.md

 # Mitsuha Forever

-This is a fork of Nepeta's excellent tweak - [MitsuhaInfinity](https://github.com/Nepeta/MitsuhaInfinity) with support for iOS 13, bug fixes and new features
+This is a fork of a Nepeta's excellent tweak - [MitsuhaInfinity](https://github.com/Nepeta/MitsuhaInfinity) with support for iOS 13, bug fixes and new features

-For support / to report a bug [join my discord server](https://oh-my-god.wtf/conorthedev)
+For support / to report a bug [join my discord server](https://discord.gg/J2Tmaqy)

 ## Installation

-1. Add this repository to your package manager: https://repo.conorthedev.me
+1. Add this repository to your package manager: https://repo.packix.com
 2. Install **Mitsuha Forever**.

 ## Compatibility